NeuraiProject/Neurai/doc/depinreceivemsg.md

    where `serialize()`/`vector()` are Bitcoin-style serializations (compact-size length prefix followed by the bytes) and `messageType` is `0x01` for private or `0x02` for group.
-This is the only accepted format: signatures over the legacy preimage (the same fields without `messageType`) are rejected.
+This is the only signature format the node accepts for normally signed messages, including everything submitted through `depinsubmitmsg`: signatures over the legacy preimage (the same fields without `messageType`) are rejected.
 The signature is DER-encoded secp256k1 by the key behind the sender's revealed public key.

+   Exception: messages accepted through the pre-authenticated gateway path of `depinsendmsg` are authorized by the gateway challenge/response instead of a message signature.
+The node stores a 65-byte all-zero sentinel in `signature_hex` and skips signature verification for them, so they cannot be verified cryptographically.
+Whether to display them is a client policy decision tied to how much it trusts the serving gateway session — see "Scope is not authentication" above.
 2. Verify that the returned `token` belongs to the requested scope.
 For a root request, any descendant is valid; for `&NEWS/GENERAL`, only `&NEWS/GENERAL` and its descendants are valid.
 Do not require literal token